IowaDave/Slow-That-Uno-Down/README.md

 # Slow That Uno Down!
-Use the System Clock Prescaler to reduce power consumption of an Arduino Uno or Nano by slowing the speed of its ATmega328P microcontroller.
+It needs only five code instructions to reduce power consumption of an Arduino Uno or Nano by slowing the speed of its ATmega328P microcontroller (a '328.)

-It takes only five code instructions.

-Modify the Baud Rate Generator to enable Serial communications at the slower clock speed.
+A further two code instructions can then re-enable Serial communications at the slower clock speed.

-That takes another two code instructions

-A total of seven code instructions achieves both of those desirable results.
+Seven code instructions, in total, obtain both of those desirable results.
 This article will:

 * demonstrate the instructions,
 * locate and explain the documentation for them, and